Assessment

 The exhale ends when you tap.
 No overshooting, no white-knuckling for an extra second, no ambiguous endpoint.

-Score, tier, and plan
+Score, level, and plan

-Most adults score between 15 and 35 seconds on their first attempt.
-The score is a baseline you can retest in two to four weeks.
+Where you land after one slow exhale.
+Most adults score between 15 and 35 seconds on their first attempt — the score is a baseline you can retest after completing the prescribed sessions.
+Each level maps to a specific single-phase, 10-session box-breathing prescription.

 Under 20s